matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ### Clients without rendering support for rich replies

-Of the 23 clients listed in the [matrix client matrix](https://matrix.org/clients-matrix) 16 are listed as not supporting replies:
+Of the 23 clients listed in the [matrix client matrix](https://matrix.org/clients-matrix) 16 are listed as not supporting replies (updated January 2022):

 - Element Android: Relies on the reply fallback.
 - Element iOS: [Does not support rich replies](https://github.com/vector-im/element-ios/issues/3517)